 When a student who has received financial aid withdraws from the College before midterm (usually the 45th day), federal regulations require repayment of a portion of those financial aid funds.
 The amount to be repaid will be prorated based on the number of days elapsed since the first day of classes and the total amount of financial aid disbursed (less tuition and class fees).
 The amount to be repaid will not exceed the original amount awarded to the student from each particular program.
+The amount to be repaid will be not exceed the original amount awarded to the student from each particular program.
 The amount to be repaid will be allocated to the financial aid programs in the following priority: FPell Grant, FSEOG, SSID.